andrastantos/brew/docs/cpu/isa_detail_ldst.rst

 Description
 ~~~~~~~~~~~

 This operation uses :ref:`load type handling<load_type_handling>` to determine if register :code:`$rD` is loaded.
 If the load is permitted to proceed, a 16-bit value is loaded from memory location :code:`VALUE`, sign-extended to 32-bits and assigned to :code:`$rD`.
-The size of the destination register is set to 4.
+The 32-bit result is written to :code:`$rD`.

 This operation only handles scalar types.